CS-2450-Group-C/milestone5/README.md

 * HALT = 43 Pause the program

 ## How to use
+### Command-line interface (CLI)
-The UVSim can load 4-digit words from a __.txt__ file into memory, starting at address 00.
+The UVSim can load 4-digit words from a `.txt` file into memory, starting at address 00.
 Ensure all files are downloaded into the same directory.
-From that directory, call ___python main.py fileName.txt___
+From that directory, call `python3 main.py fileName.txt`

+### Graphical user interface (GUI)
+Start the UVSim GUI by running `python3 main.py` without any arguments.

+To import a program to run, click on the __import__ button.
+The UVSim can load 4-digit words from a `.txt` file into memory, starting at address 00.

+To start the program, click __run__.
+The table on the left of the interface shows the current memory of the machine and will update as the machine runs if the program modifies the memory.
+The large output box on the bottom of the interface logs the output of UVSim and can be a useful resource for debugging a non-working program.

+When the running program expects an input, it will say so in the output box and will pause execution until a valid 4-digit number is entered into the input box and the __enter__ button is clicked.

+The program will run until it completes.

 ## Accepted 4-digit Word Formats
 <pre>+0123